- Soil Association

 Horticulture.
 Land used for horticultural production in 2025, with horticultural crops to be sold.
 Fodder crops not eligible. £640/ha

-Enclosed land with rotational crops/ temporary grassland.
-Land within a rotation, such as arable land, grassland within an arable rotation, temporary grassland: £250/ha
+Enclosed with rotational crops/ temporary grassland.
+Land within a rotation, such as arable land, grassland within an arable rotation and temporary grassland: £250/ha

-Enclosed land with permanent crops/ grassland.
-Land not within a crop rotation / permanent crops.
-Permanent grassland, established over 5 years: £130/ha
+Enclosed land with permanent crops / grassland.
+Permanent grassland: GR2 and GR8.
+Land not within a crop rotation / permanent crop: £130/ha

 Enclosed land with permanent and temporary grassland with a dairy enterprise.
 Land can be grassland within a crop rotation, permanent grassland or temporary grassland.
-This payment rate will only apply to land which supports a dairy enterprise.
-(Dairy animals and dairy youngstock): £430/ha
+This payment rate will only apply to land which supports a dairy enterprise, i.e. dairy animals and dairy youngstock: £430/ha

 Organic support payment rates (per hectare)